pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

 In this chapter, you've learned to build a program to make your robot move.
 You used setup blocks to describe your robot.
-Then you added program blocks to make make your robot move, and changed settings to change what each block did.
+Then you added program blocks to make your robot move, and changed settings to change what each block did.
 The following challenges will help you practice your skills.

 **Challenge #3.1.A: Living on the edge** ⸺ Pick a fixed starting point on your desk and measure the distance to the edge of your desk.
-Tell the robot to drive exactly that distance and back again. _Tip:_  On your first try, to reduce the value slightly.
-Be prepared to catch you robot if it falls.
+Tell the robot to drive exactly that distance and back again. _Tip:_ On your first try, reduce the value slightly.
+Be prepared to catch your robot if it falls.
 Safety first!
 When you're away from the computer, you can stop the program using the hub button.
 {: .notice--primary}